• Study level

 Objectives

-The objectives are to provide the physical keys for the understanding of the structure and evolution of stars and their observational properties from the pre-main sequence phase to the end of their nuclear life for stars of all masses and chemical compositions.
+The aim is to provide the physical keys to understanding the structure and evolution of stars and their observational properties from the pre-main-sequence phase to the end of their nuclear life, for stars of all masses and chemical compositions.

-At the end of this course, students will know the classical physical processes (equation of state, matter-radiation interaction, nucleosynthesis, ...) governing the structure and evolution of stars and their modeling.
-They will have notions of the modifications brought by the introduction of non-standard matter transport processes in these models.
-They will also have a basic understanding of stellar pulsations.
+At the end of this course, students will be familiar with the classical physical processes (equation of state, matter-radiation interaction, nucleosynthesis, etc.) governing the structure and evolution of stars and their modeling.
+They will also understand the modifications brought about by the introduction of non-standard matter transport processes into these models.
+Finally, they will have a basic understanding of stellar pulsations.

 Read more